unjica/unjica/README.md

 - **Prisma** - Type-safe ORM for database access
 - **SQLite/PostgreSQL** - Database for storing generated articles
 - **News API** - External API for fetching art news
-- **Vercel Cron** - For scheduled tasks that run hourly even when no users are active
+- **Vercel Cron** - For scheduled tasks that run daily even when no users are active

 ## Getting Started